DrOldGuy/git-cheat-sheet/README.md

 1. Open a Cmd or Terminal window and navigate to the project directory - it is the directory with the .git folder in it.
 If you type **dir** (Windows) or **ls -l** (MacOS) you will not see this folder.
 For Windows, type **dir /a**.
 For MacOS, type **ls -al**.
 1. Type **git status**.
 You should see changed files in red test.
 1. Type **git add --all**.
 This will stage the changed files.
-1. Type **git commit -m "{{upload-message}}"**, where {{upload-message}} is a meaningful message, like "Added Java class files for the assignment".
+1. Type **git commit -m "{{upload-message}}"**, where {{upload-message}} is a meaningful message, like "Added Java class files for week 3".
-1. Type **git push -u origin main**.
+1. Type **git push**.
 This will upload and merge all changed files without creating a Pull Request.
 (You won't need a Pull Request unless you are working on a team project.)